What to Do in the First Weeks of Grief

+We’ve just lost our precious daughter.
+My world has collapsed.
 What helped you get through this and keep living?
 I can’t imagine going on.
+I just don’t know what to do.
+[Greta from Brighton..]

 1. Dial back the guilt